 Later that day, I visited a peasant cemetery, Panteón Sanctorum, in the north of the city.
 The entry gates were surrounded by flower vendors and pan de muerto sellers, and the cemetery was absolutely bustling with families that had come from miles around to make offerings to loved ones – children.
 Panteón Sanctorum is gigantic, and is situated in an unsafe neighborhood.
 The cemetery – like the neighborhood around it – has seen better days.
 A few graves were well-kept but many were crumbling.
 For a photographer like me, this was like a dream.
 I snapped away at spider-webbed tombs and leaf-covered sidewalks.
 When I saw families gathered around I was cautious; I sooo wanted to photograph them but to do so seemed obtrusive.
 I snapped a few pics from a distance, I must confess, but mostly I just watched.

 I couldn’t believe what I saw.
 I predicted a somber event with grieving mothers, straight-faced fathers, and veiled grandmothers.
 Instead, families were having all-out parties!
 Soda, beer, baked goods and salty snacks appeared to be consumed con gusto, and I didn’t see a sad face in the lot.
-Twice that day I saw mariachis performing; each time their only spectator was a lone man – presumably the father of the perished child buried herein – and while I couldn’t quite read the men’s expressions from where I was silently watching, I wouldn’t be surprised if the men were smiling, not crying.
+Twice that day I saw mariachis performing; each time their only spectator was a lone man – presumably the father of the perished child buried herein – and while I couldn’t quite read the men’s expressions from where I was silently watching, I wouldn’t be surprised if they were smiling, not crying.
 If it was me, standing over the grave of my deceased child (or grandchild, or niece or nephew), I don’t think I could hold up.

 In time, a few locals approached me and asked if I could take pictures of them with their cameras.
 I agreed, under the condition that I could shoot them with my own camera as well (I even offered to email the images to them).
 They agreed.
 I photographed a young girl in full Evil-Queen-from-Snow-White garb; then a large family including three hyper children; then two older women who I presume were sisters.
 I enjoyed a pleasant “Spanglish” chat with these ladies until they advised me to clear out well before nightfall, as “ratitas” (rats – human and animal both) come out to hunt.
 Yikes!